 While communicating diversity should be a priority, you should guard against coming across as if you are trying too hard.
 By going overboard, you can easily achieve the opposite result and offend members of your target audience.

 To make sure that your text is inclusive, befriend style guides too.
-The majority of style guides cover topics relating to diversity and can help you when you are unsure about how to phrase a sentence.
-Moreover, double-check that your brand’s own style guide also covers a section about language usage to promote diversity, equity, and inclusion.
+The majority of style guides cover topics about diversity and can help you when you are unsure about how to phrase a sentence.
+It's also worthwhile double-checking that your brand’s own style guide covers a section about language usage to promote diversity, equity, and inclusion.

 While a lot of the conversation about diversity, equity, and inclusion these days focuses on social injustices, it is important to remember that it also refers to ability.
 So, ensure that everyone can read your emails and website irrespective of their abilities.

 If your campaigns turn a blind eye to diversity, the consequence will be that some audiences will feel neglected (even if this was never your intention).
-So, if you work with content contributors or influencers, it is time that you start to collaborate with others who might not form part of your usual network.
+So, if you work with content contributors or influencers, it will be important for you to collaborate with others who might not form part of your usual network.
 You can also encourage your company to work more often with minority influencers and freelancers from underrepresented and marginalized groups.
 This will help your target audience feel like they are actually being seen.
 After all, there are many rich cultures that have countless untold stories that will help others to feel understood and valued.